BayramGurbuz/Random-Password-Generator/README.md

 # Random-Password-Generator

-You can look master branch to see it
+You can look "dev" branch to see it